chtenb/fate/README.md

 - Improve syntax highlighting, for instance by disregarding quotes inside comments and strings
   - select around should maybe also disregard brackets etc in comments and strings
 - Enhance selector set
+- Allow fate to be used for bulk file editing
+  - Things like completion need to be disabled for this
 - Snippet technology
   - Expand and surround/refactoring
 - Reimplement repeat, since classes can't be decorated